-For the children, their family, and their foster family, foster care is full of loss regardless of the reason the child was removed.
-For the child, the losses include their parents, home, pets, extended family, friends, school, and all that is familiar.
+Foster care is full of loss for the children entering the system.
+Their biological family, siblings, and extended family experience many losses as well.
+Regardless of the reason the child was removed, these losses are painful, including loss of relationship with their parents, their home and pets, connection to extended family, time with friends and at school, and all else that is familiar.
 For the parents, the biggest loss, of course, is their children, but many also feel the loss of the dream that they would be the type of parent that they had always hoped they would be.
-Foster parents also experience loss when the child moves back home or to a permanent adoptive family.
+Foster parents also experience loss in the foster care relationship when the child reunifies with the biological family or is placed with a permanent adoptive family.